jonathanstowe/Raku-Linux-Cpuinfo/README.md

 On Linux systems various information about the CPU ( or CPUs ) in the computer can be gleaned from ```/proc/cpuinfo```.
-This module provides an object oriented interface to that information for relatively simple use in Perl programs.
+This module provides an object oriented interface to that information for relatively simple use in Raku programs.

 ## Installation

-Assuming you have a working perl6 installation you should be able to install this with *zef* :
+Assuming you have a working Rakudo installation you should be able to install this with *zef* :

     # From the source directory